The Continued Adventures of Ilya Muromets

 The Norsemen in "13th Warrior" were able both to ride horses and to handle ships.
 As the Russians, Ukrainians, whatever, spread farther east (which for them was like the wild WEST for us), this double skill set served them well, though horseback travel gradually grew MORE important.
 Becoming aware of the far-traveling Turkic peoples, they were particularly impressed by the Kazakhs of what is now Kazakhstan.
 Imitation is the sincerest form of flattery; equestrian Russians began to call themselves KAZAKI {=Cossacks!}.
 A comparable instance of emulation occurred in our cowboy days: the Spanish word for a cowboy {vaquero} became "buckaroo," the alternate noun for a cowboy.

-Note that the following scene happens long before the birth of Muhammad.
+Note that the following scene happens long before Islam became a major threat in Eurasia.
 Lord Koschei, not yet a super-villain, was an entrepreneur between river-sailing slave traffickers and wagon-using slave traffickers.
 One of the former, Espen Boat-Pusher, was particularly buddies with Koschei.
 One conversation between them went as follows:

 KOSCHEI: Am I mistaken, or are some of your long-time crewmen missing?